Food

 Prayer

-Evangelism Prayer Ministry provides one-on–one prayer for the needs of those coming to Christ Central for help.
+Prayer Ministry provides one-on–one prayer for the needs of those coming to Christ Central for help.
 Our goals are to:

 - Point people to God in prayer, asking Him to supply their needs